How to Declutter and Organize ANY space!!

 Think about the space you are working with - will you be able to fit everything back in?
 Will it overflow out, or will you be able to easily find - and see! - everything you are looking for?

 It's okay to keep things too!
 Don't feel like you have to get rid of every little thing.

-At this point, we've narrowed items down pretty well, and need to make decisions regarding the remaining items.
+At this point, you've narrowed items down pretty well, and need to make decisions regarding the remaining items.

-ACTION STEP: Remove all the extra stuff you just don't need, use, or love!
+ACTION STEP: Remove ALL of the extra stuff you just don't need, use, or love!

 5. Organize it!

-This is probably my most favorite part of the decluttering & organizing process!
+This is my most favorite part of the organizing process!

-Grab your bins, baskets, or any other storage type items you can round up to organize all the remaining "keep" items.
+Grab your bins, baskets, or any other storage type items you can round up around the house to organize all the remaining "keep" items.